konkolorado/sitters/README.md

 <summary>Support for pausing, restarting, resuming, and cancelling your code</summary>

-### Sitters listen to and respond to signals send to your process
+### Sitters listen to and respond to signals sent to your process

 Note that Windows does not natively support signals and this functionality is likely not to work.